Secured vs. Unsecured Credit Card: What’s the Difference?

 One of the easiest ways to resolve a negative balance is to make other purchases.
 Given how credit cards work, spending money on your card can help your balance get back to zero.

 For example, if you have a -$100 balance and then make a $100 purchase, your credit card balance will even back out.
-Then, you don’t have to do anything until you receive another bill, nor will you have to worry about the APR on your credit card.
+Then, you don’t have to do anything until you receive another bill, nor will you have to worry about the APR on your credit card yet.

 Get Your Money Back as a Credit Balance Refund

 You can expect the refund to come in the form of a check, money order, or direct deposit to your bank account.
-In some cases, you might be able to get a cash refund if the card issuer has a fixed physical location.
+In some cases, you might be able to get a cash refund if the card issuer has physical locations.

 Is a Negative Balance a Bad Thing?